KEVIN YOUNG, DIRECTOR

 kevin60822@sbcglobal.net

 Wow it’s July!?
-The first 6 months of 2023 have gone by way too fast!
-I hope everyone that planted a garden kept in mind the Agriculture Department classes for the 2023 State Session.
-I really hope to have a good number of entries in my Department again this year as there were a better number of entries at the 2022 Session.
+The first 6 months of 2024 have gone by way too fast!
+I hope everyone that planted a garden kept in mind the Agriculture Department classes for the 2024 State Session.
+I really hope to have a good turn out in my Department again this year as there were a wonderful number of entries at the 2023 Session.

-We are a few short months now from our 2023 State Session that is being held at the Lenawee County Fairgrounds in Adrian.
-It will be a great time celebrating yet again the 150th of the Michigan State Grange.
+We are a few short months now from our 2024 State Session that is being held in Charelvoix.
+It will be a great time celebrating yet again the 151st of the Michigan State Grange.

-Fair season is back in full swing again.
-In just two short months the Berrien County Youth Fair while be coming to a close, as it starts on August 14th.
-I have 2 pigs and a market goat along with 2 Boer Does in the back yard for my niece.
+Fair season is here again.
+In just two short months the Berrien County Youth Fair while be coming to a close, as it starts on August 17th.
+This year will be bittersweet at the fair.
+My niece made the hard decission to not exhibit for her final year at the fair.
+It means less activities for our family at the fair but also a little more free time as well.
 Please go support our local youth by attending a Fair near you.
 There are plenty of things to see besides the amusement rides and fair food if that isn’t something you care to do.
 I remember when I was an exhibitor how it felt to have everyone walk by looking at my animals or still exhibits.
-It is their time to shine for all of their hard work during the summer months (or winter too) leading up to entry day.
+It is the youth exhibitors’ time to shine for all of their hard work during the summer months (or winter too) leading up to entry day.

 Remember one class that anyone can enter is the class labeled: Any planting in a Unique container.
 It can be any type of container, but the planting must have grown in the unique container.
 Keep in mind that you must be able to transport this item to State Session and be able to bring it from your vehicle with little assistance.